zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

   SDNFILTER('<subject's-distinguished-name-filter>')
   WITHLABEL('<label>')
   ```
   **Note:**  The `RACDCERT MAP` command allows mapping a certificate to a user without adding the X.509 certificate to the ESM database.
-While this approach is more convenient, it provides less security compared to the `RACDCERT ADD` command, which stores the certificate directly in RACF, offering better control and protection.
+While this approach is more convenient, it could be considered less secure than adding the certificate to the ACID as it offers better control and protection.

   **Example command in ACF2:**